avatorl/Deneb-Vega-Help/README.md

 ### Get familiar with the initiative

-Read https://deneb-viz.github.io/support for more details about the initiative and contact information for other Deneb/Vega/Vega-Lite experts
+Visit [Deneb Support initiative](https://deneb-viz.github.io/support) page for more details about the initiative and contact information for other Deneb/Vega/Vega-Lite experts

 ### Do some research
 Before creating an issue here, check to see if someone else has solved a similar issue.